Table of contents

 Disadvantages Of Paying an Hourly Wage

-FLSA-exempt employees can be paid via salary and most employers will choose to pay them on a salary rather than on an hourly wage.
+FLSA-exempt employees can be paid with a salary, and most employers will choose to pay them this rather than an hourly wage.
 Salaried employees often work more than 40 hours per week but do not accrue overtime pay for these additional hours.
-FLSA-exempt employees paid a salary also do not earn more than their salary even if their hours worked result in their equivalent hourly pay dropping below the minimum wage.
+Employees exempt from the Fair Labor Standards Act (FLSA) and receiving a salary do not earn additional compensation, even if the total hours they work reduce their effective hourly wage below the minimum wage.

 The FLSA applies to most, but not all, employers in the US.
 The Department of Labor provides an advisor tool for determining whether it applies to your business.
 Many states also apply their own standards for when overtime must be paid beyond the provisions outlined in the FLSA.